The Human Truth Foundation

 ...

 Serbia does relatively well in ensuring human rights and freedom, compared to many other countries.
-Serbia does the second-best for its nominal commitment to Human Rights19.
-It does better than average when it comes to the rate of gender bias (from 7 indicators)20, LGBT equality21, opposing gender inequality22 (but high for Europe), commentary in Human Rights Watch reports23 (but amongst the lowest in Europe), supporting press freedom24 (but bad for Europe), eliminating modern slavery25, supporting personal, civil & economic freedoms26 (but high for Europe), freethought27 (but high for Europe) and in its average Freedom in the World rating (but bad for Europe).
+Serbia does the second-best in terms of its nominal commitment to Human Rights19.
+It does better than average in the rate of gender bias (from 7 indicators)20, opposing gender inequality21, LGBT equality22, commentary in Human Rights Watch reports23 (but one of the lowest in Europe), eliminating modern slavery24, supporting personal, civil & economic freedoms25 (but high for Europe), freethought26 (but high for Europe) and in its average Freedom in the World rating (but bad for Europe).
 Serbia still has work to do.
-Serbia does worse than average for its success in fighting anti-semitic prejudice28.
+Serbia does worse than average when it comes to its success in fighting anti-semitic prejudice27 and in supporting press freedom28.
 Attacks and threats against journalists continue with an inedquate response from the government, and in fact pro-government media outlets continued engage in "smear campaigns against independent outlets and journalists"29.
 Rather than help them protect their people, government officials and institutions treat human rights defenders with hostility29.

 For tables, charts and commentary, see: